-Although Emeline was born in Tennessee, she spent her childhood in North Carolina and appeared on different records as Mary Caroline.
-She and John were distant relatives but it doesn't appear that Emeline's family lived in Nauvoo.
+Although Emeline Sessions was born in Tennessee, she spent her childhood in North Carolina and appeared on different records as Mary Caroline.
+She and John Sessions were distant relatives sharing the same last name, but it doesn't appear that Emeline's family lived in Nauvoo.
 Her husband's family moved to Nauvoo in 1845 but it is uncertain when or where they met.
 They were likely married sometime in 1846 and were living in Mt.
 Pisgah in July.